Energise Records: Work with artists

-Energise records had a desire to record a dance version of the Bonnie Tyler hit "Total Eclipse of the Heart".
-They decided not to go with the female singer they had in mind, and approached John Springate.
-He phoned Nicki French with whom he had worked in the past, and asked her if she wanted to give it a go.
-Thinking of it as a classic track she was reluctant to play around with it.
-After hearing a sample of the backing track over the phone, she decided to try recording it, and did so in 1993.
-The intention was to just sell the promo around pubs, clubs and at gigs.
+Energise Records had a desire to record a dance version of the Bonnie Tyler hit "Total Eclipse of the Heart".
+They decided not to go with the female singer they had in mind and approached John Springate.
+He phoned Nicki French with whom he had worked in the past and asked her if she wanted to give it a go.
+Thinking of it as a classic track, she was reluctant to play around with it.
+After hearing a sample of the backing track over the phone, she decided to try recording it and did so in 1993.
+The record became a huge Club hit in the Gay clubs and bars, and the label pressed and sold 4000 copies, with over 1000 going out to the USA where it got to #1 in the DMA Club Chart.
 They later met with Mike Stock and Matt Aitken.
-French's vocal was re-recorded and the track was released in 1994.
+French's vocal was re-recorded, and the track was released in 1994.
 It reached the lower end of the charts.
 A remix was re-released in early 1995.
 It went to no 12 in the UK charts straight away and climbed from there.
 Later in the US, around June, it reached no. 2 in the pop chart.